Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 What Has He Been Up to Since He Left Office

 After he left the White House, he remained active in politics.
-He established the William J. Clinton Foundation that faces global issues such as poverty and disease.
+He established the William J. Clinton Foundation, which faces global issues like poverty and disease.
 He wrote an autobiography entitled My Life, which became a best seller.
 He also supported his wife as she campaigned for the Democratic presidential nomination, once against Barack Obama, who won and chose her as his Secretary of State, and later when she ran but lost against Donald Trump.

 - He was born three months after his birth father died in a car accident.